Outlook Introduction Course Outline

 This course is the first in a series of two Microsoft® Office Outlook® 2016 courses.
 It will provide you with the basic skills you need to start using Outlook 2016 to manage your email communications, contact information, calendar events, tasks, and notes.
 You can also use this course to prepare for the Microsoft Office Specialist (MOS) Certification exams for Microsoft Outlook 2016.

 *** Version Note ***

-This course is for individuals using Outlook 2016, 2013 or 2010 and is taught using Outlook 2016 software.
-However, there are very few differences between the 2016 and the 2013 and 2010 versions from an end-user's perspective.
+This course is for individuals using Outlook 2016 or 2013 and is taught using Outlook 2016 software.
+However, there are very few differences between the 2016 and the and 2013 versions from an end-user's perspective.
 Our instructors have used all 3 versions and will be able to quickly highlight the several small changes to the user interface.
-Users of any of the 3 versions of Visio will have no problem learning in the 2016 software environment.
+Users of any of the 3 versions of Outlook will have no problem learning in the 2016 software environment.

 In this course, you will use Outlook to manage your email communications, including composing, reading, and responding to emails; schedule appointments and meetings; manage contact information; schedule tasks and create notes; customize message response options, and organize your mail.